ampl/ampl.github.io/docs/source/ampl/python/modules.md

 	xpress
 ```

+### path
-### Value to append to the environment variable PATH to access modules
+Value to append to the environment variable PATH to access modules:
 ```bash
 $ python -m amplpy.modules path
 ```